kailash-manasarovar/statement/docs/timeline/2023/october.md

 - He flinches.
 - I recognize him from somewhere.
 - I believe he was [playing the guitar](september.md#gypsy-serenades) to accompany the woman belting about the frog in a box.

+## My car is damaged on the Montgo

+- I go walking on the Montgo, the mountain that overlooks the town, on Saturday 14th October.
+- Usually I go to the top, but something told me to come back early which I did.
+I'm unusually concerned about my car.
+- As I'm coming back, I bump into a good-looking man who has three large hunting dogs with him.
+I'm about 5 minutes away from my car at that point.
+- As I get into my car, I notice the people at the gun club looking at me in a strange way.
+- I do my shopping and go home.
+- The following Saturday I go to use my car again and I notice a scratch all along its left side, clearly done purposefully.
+- The only time that could have happened was the Saturday before.
+- I'm furious.

 ## First letter to the Generalitat